 🧰 equipment needed & storage tips

-🫙 can you store this mule mocktail?!
+🫙 can you store mocktails?!

 Since this drink is made with a carbonated mixer, it is best to enjoy it right after you make it.